aarshtalati/ODataTest/README.md

 [http://spaodata.apphb.com/](http://spaodata.apphb.com/ "AppHarbor hosted app")

-- The application intentinoally does not refresh the data, click "Get Data", to update the results. ( `Blue Button` )
+- The app doesn't automatically refresh data, click "Get Data", to update the results. ( `Blue Button` )
+- To filter the records, click the "funnel" icon and a text box should appear to enter search term
+- Use "Prev" and "Next" button on the edge of the page for paging
 - To reset the view, click "Reset". ( `Red Button` )
-- To filter the records, click the "funnel" icon and a text box should appear to enter your filter criteria